Community First. Future Focused:

 The 78/88 Howard Street Proposal: What You Need to Know

-• 24/7 on-site security, surveillance, and controlled access
+• Security cameras and controlled access throughout

 We Support YIGBY - But This Isn't It